 How do I choose between managed and open-source gateways for my ML team?

-Managed platforms make sense when: (1) compliance certifications are required, (2) DevOps capacity is limited, or (3) time-to-production matters more than customization.
+Managed platforms make sense when: (1) audited security controls are required, (2) DevOps capacity is limited, or (3) time-to-production matters more than customization.
 Open-source works when: (1) Kubernetes expertise exists, (2) cost control is critical, or (3) deep customization is needed.
-ML teams typically report 70% reduction in time-to-integration with managed solutions.
+ML teams should compare total cost across licensing, infrastructure, maintenance, security review, and engineering time.

 What security features are essential for ML agents accessing training data?